Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 Multimorphic is known for their unique take on Pinball machine production with their P3 gaming platform.
 Multimorphic began life in 2009 as a hobbyist control system that would allow pinball fans the ability to run custom code on existing machines.
 The popularity of this control board, called the P-ROC, would eventually enable founder Gerry Stellenberg the ability to start producing full games starting in 2012, with its first production run completing in 2017.

-The base machine is sold for $8,300.
+The base machine is sold for roughly the cost of a Stern Premium game.
 Game kits are sold separately and can run as much as $3,000 for the latest title.
 Parts and support readily available from Multimorphic's website.

 Dutch Pinball is a newer manufacturer that is steeped in controversy.
 Best known for their Big Lebowski themed machine, which has been in and out of production since about 2017, Dutch Pinball only began releasing machines to the public in earnest in 2022.
 This renewed production effort came several years after numerous problems with their first game which at one point caused Dutch Pinball's owners to notify pre-order customers that production on their games would not be completed, triggering a slew of legal problems and community backlash for the nascent company.

 Despite these issues, Dutch Pinball was eventually able to work through their problems and crank out multiple games a week by 2022.
 However, it remains to be seen where Dutch Pinball goes once they are done with The Big Lebowski orders.
-Parts availability and reliability are all considered suspect until Dutch Pinball can establish more credibility as a business and with the pinball community at large.
+It seems they are building momentum towards being a more consistent player in the pinball industry, but time will tell.

 - The Big Lebowski Pinball